kunalone/DatabseSwiftWrap/README.md

 # DatabseSwiftWrap

 A simple database wrapper for database operations in swift 3.0, basic methods.
 Simple installation no pods of flags.
 Currently implemented for basic queries and transactions.
-Comming soon feature is support for FTS tables support.

 ## Getting Started

 Copy or clone the repository on your mac, find DatabaseHandler.swift file in the project and copy it in your project.
-Create birdging header file for your project and import sqlite fiel into it Exa: #import<sqlite3.h>
+Create bridging header file for your project and import sqlite file into it Exa: #import<sqlite3.h>

 ### Prerequisites